santhoshbomma9/amp-sub-mgmt/README.md

-# Azure Marketplace SaaS Offer Integration Sample Application
+# Azure Marketplace SaaS Offer Integration Sample Application (WORK IN PROGRESS)

 ## Simple Disclaimer
 **This application is a sample only and must be treated that way.
 It is NOT a production level code.
 It is written for my personal use.**